 What is e-commerce?

 E-commerce (electronic commerce) is the buying and selling of goods and services, or the transmitting of funds or data, over an electronic network, primarily the internet.
-These business transactions occur either as business-to-business (B2B), business-to-consumer (B2C), consumer-to-consumer or consumer-to-business.
+These e-commerce transactions typically fall within four types: business-to-business (B2B), business-to-consumer (B2C), consumer-to-consumer or consumer-to-business.

 The terms e-commerce and e-business are often used interchangeably.
 The term e-tail is also sometimes used in reference to the transactional processes that make up online retail shopping.

-In the last two decades, widespread use of e-commerce platforms such as Amazon and eBay has contributed to substantial growth in online retail.
-In 2011, e-commerce accounted for 5% of total retail sales, according to the U.S. Census Bureau.
-By 2020, with the start of the COVID-19 pandemic, it had risen to over 16% of retail sales.
+In the last two decades, e-commerce platforms -- such as Amazon and eBay -- have contributed to substantial growth in online retail.
+In 2011, e-commerce accounted for 5% of total retail sales according to the U.S. Census Bureau.
+By Q2 2020, after the start of the COVID-19 pandemic, e-commerce accounted for 16.5% of retail sales.
+Since then, it has fallen slightly to about 15% as physical stores reopened.

 How does e-commerce work?